Published on 25 Jul 2013

 Soitec Solar Industries, LLC

-Electronics, Energy and Utilities
+Electronics, Energy & Utilities

 Key Information Systems, Inc.

 Soitec, an international manufacturer, produces high-performance materials for the semiconductor industry.
 The company’s market-leading products and technologies are designed to enhance the performance and energy efficiency of microelectronics-driven IT, communications, automotive electronics, lighting products and solar power plants for large-scale utilities.

 Soitec is building a new plant to manufacture its Concentrator Photovoltaic (CPV) technology for a new solar power plant in Southern California.
 The company needed to balance a need for high throughput in its manufacturing processes with the imperative for quality control of the CPV module components.

 This solar module manufacturer implemented an automated manufacturing execution system (MES) that uses near-real-time data from equipment sensors to monitor equipment performance and product quality.
 The solution analyzes the data to detect trends or shifts in quality based on product and process parameters.

 ·Generates 400 percent of the production throughput of similar factories without automated MES systems

 IBM products and services that were used in this case study.